-- Medicare will deny claims. - The denial can come in the form of a claim denial, a denial as a result of a post-payment review or as a result of a RAC, ZPIC or other subcontractor review. - How you handle these denials will have a bearing on how you are reviewed in the future. - Medicare (like every other insurance company) tracks individual doctor's error rates and their responses to adverse decisions (such as denials and refund requests). - Medicare uses a procedure called Progressive Corrective Action in which they allocate resources to those areas (and doctors) where they find a high level of errors. - When you appeal the adverse determinations they are less likely to allocate additional resources.
+- Medicare will deny claims. - The denial can come in the form of a claim denial, a denial as a result of a post-payment review or as a result of a RAC, ZPIC or other subcontractor review. - How you handle these denials will have a bearing on how you are reviewed in the future. - Medicare (like every other insurance company) tracks individual doctor's error rates and their responses to adverse decisions (such as denials and refund requests). - Medicare uses a procedure called Progressive Corrective Action in which they allocate resources to those areas (and doctors) where they find a high level of errors. - PCA works by progressively increasing the severity and consequences of the review until the doctor pays attention and corrects the wrong procedure causing the error. - Appealing denials is vitally important. - Sometimes reviewers make mistakes. - Sometimes you are doing something wrong and don't realize it. - Be aware of your procedures and you work through the process. - Correct any problems that you find. - Get help if you need it.